Potassium is one of the most abundant minerals in the human body. It is a naturally occurring mineral that our bodies require to function properly.

 Foods high in potassium are easily found at the local supermarket.
-Bananas are usually the most commonly known source.
-Since banana can range in size it can be difficult to determine how much potassium in a banana.
+Bananas are usually the most generally known source.
+Since bananas can range in size it can be difficult to determine how much potassium in a banana.
 However, it’s safe to estimate that a medium sized banana will contain around 422 milligrams of potassium.

 FOODS LOW IN POTASSIUM

 If you are monitoring your potassium intake, you may need to look out for foods low in potassium from this list.
 Some vegetables that are known to contain only small amounts of potassium are alfalfa sprouts, asparagus, broccoli, cabbage, carrots, cauliflower, celery and corn.

 Fruits low in potassium include apples, strawberries, raspberries, grapes and grape juice, blueberries, and pineapples and pineapple juice.

 If you are cooking, and you need to steer clear of high potassium foods, you can lower the amount by a process called leaching.